-Variations on a no-bake cheesecake recipe.
+Variations on no-bake cheesecake recipe

 As with regular baked cheesecake, you can take a recipe for the no-bake version and easily flavor it with different ingredients.

-- Change the flavor of the cookies.
+- Change the flavor of the crust.
 When making a cookie crust, you can change the type of cookie you use and add a whole new different flavor combination, even with a simple filling.
-I suggest you use plain cookies, not filled ones, as the latter tend to be too greasy and don’t blend well with the butter.
+I suggest you use plain cookies, not filled ones, as the latter tend to be too greasy and don't blend well with the butter.

 - Add zest to the filling.
 Citrus is a great, fast and easy way to add a different flavor.
 Use them on their own (I personally love tangerine), or make combinations, like triple citrus (lemon, orange, and lime) or lemon-lime.
 The amount of each depends on your personal taste.

 - Add liquors.
 Change the cookie crust to match or complement the liquor you want to use.
 For example, chocolate crust and coffee liquor, or gingersnap crust and orange liquor, or almond crust and limoncello (and some zest too).